 as forward we travel from light into light.

-This arrangement of the ASH GROVE has challenged ringers at Distinctly Bronze (both East and West) and at the Bay View Week of Handbells, among other places.
+This arrangement has appeared in the repertoire of Distinctly Bronze (both East and West) and the Bay View Week of Handbells.
 Its notoriety stems from its being written in 11/8, leading to texts such as “I am not an octopus!” from ringers to the composer (we still are all friends, by the way).
+An unexpected side effect has been that some number of ringers who’ve played it hear the normal 4/4 rendition of the hymn Let All Things Now Living, and think to themselves, “Well, that’s not right.”

 The premiere performance of this piece was at Distinctly Bronze West 2010.
 There was a gap in the repertoire list, and a friend suggested it to conductor Jason Wells.
 As they say, the rest is history.